 Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

-Have you been shopping for a new mattress and feeling a little overwhelmed?
+Have you been shopping for a new mattress and are feeling overwhelmed?
 With so many types of mattresses, selecting the right one could feel like a daunting task.

 While latex mattresses are a great option, they are not all the same.

-Understanding the latex density and how it affects the properties of the mattress will help you determine which latex bed is right for you.
+Understanding latex density and how it affects the properties of the mattress can help you determine which latex bed is right for you.

 You can find the latex density in a mattress by calculating the pounds per cubic foot, also known as PCF.
 Depending on this PCF number, the bed will fall into one of three categories: low-density, medium-density, or high-density.